-Drills are coordinated annually and therefore, the emergency response, secure the school, and evacuation procedures are tested at least once a year1.
+Drills are coordinated annually and therefore, the emergency response, secure the school, and evacuation procedures are tested at least once a year.
 Decisions regarding designated locations for long-term evacuations or lockdowns are affected by the availability of designated emergency gathering locations on campus, as well as other facts such as the location and nature of the threat.

 The purpose of drills is to prepare building occupants for an organized evacuation or lockdown in case of an emergency.
-At VLS, drills are used as a way to educate and train occupants on issues specific to their building.
+At VLGS, drills are used as a way to educate and train occupants on issues specific to their building.
 During the drill, occupants familiarize themselves with the location of exits, the sound of alarms, the sound of announcements, and the direction they should or should not travel upon exiting or entering a building.
-The process also provides the Law School with an opportunity to test the operation of the fire alarm system components and the Law School's announcement and intercom systems.
+The process also provides the School with an opportunity to test the operation of the fire alarm system components and the School's announcement and intercom systems.

 Drills are monitored by various members of the Leadership Team to evaluate egress and equipment issues.
-Post-drill debrief sessions are held to identify communication and process issues, as well as deficient equipment so that repairs can be made immediately.
+Post-drill debrief sessions are held to identify deficient equipment so that repairs can be made immediately.
 Recommendations for improvements are also submitted to the appropriate departments and offices for consideration.